awmckinley/config/modules/ft.php/README.md

 # PHP Language

-> [!ABSTRACT] Blurb
-> A popular general-purpose scripting language that is especially suited to web development.
+A popular general-purpose scripting language that is especially suited to web development.